naturuplift/CodeQuiz/README.md

 </p>
 <br/>

-Welcome to the Code Quiz Project!
+Welcome to the Code Quiz Challenge!
 This interactive quiz application is designed to test your coding knowledge.
 Answer a series of multiple-choice questions under a time constraint and save your initials and score at the end.

 ## Getting Started
 To start the quiz, click on the "Start Quiz" button.
 Answer each question within the given time limit to progress through the quiz.